psu-arts-arch-3/art-203/unit-2/lesson-3/assignment-narrative-mockup.md

 ### Instructions

-You can use the Lynda course [Illustrator for Web Design](https://www.lynda.com/Illustrator-tutorials/Welcome/108130/109803-4.html?srchtrk=index%3a1 linktypeid%3a2 q%3aillustrator+web+design page%3a1
+Use the Lynda course [Illustrator for Web Design](https://www.lynda.com/Illustrator-tutorials/Welcome/108130/109803-4.html?srchtrk=index%3a1 linktypeid%3a2 q%3aillustrator+web+design page%3a1
 s%3arelevance
 sa%3atrue
-producttypeid%3a2) to guide you through the process.
+producttypeid%3a2) to guide you through this process.

 #### **Step 1: Create a document**